pucktada/cutkum/README.md

 ## Citation

 ```
-Puck Treeratpituk (2017).
+Pucktada Treeratpituk (2017).
 Cutkum: Thai Word-Segmentation with LSTM in Tensorflow.
 May 5, 2017.
 See https://github.com/pucktada/cutkum
 ```

 ## License